decred/dcrdex/dex/testing/firo/README_HARNESS.md

 `./alpha getbalance`, for example.

+__Other Examples__

 `./reorg` will step through a script that causes the alpha node to undergo a reorg.

 `./quit` shuts down the nodes and closes the tmux session.

+## Background Miner

+By default the harness also sets up a background miner which mines on the alpha node every 15s.
+This can upset some test logic so it can be disabled by setting envoronment var NOMINER="1"

 ## Dev Stuff